Ineshrao/Event-Manager-Jain-College/README.md

 ## Future Work

-1. Admin Dashboard with Statistical Information: Develop an intuitive admin dashboard for event organizers.
+1. Develop an intuitive admin dashboard for event organizers.
 Provide valuable statistical insights, attendance data, participant demographics, and feedback analytics.
-2. Database Structure Improvement: Optimize the database structure for efficiency, scalability, and better performance.
+2. Optimize the database structure for efficiency, scalability, and better performance.
 Consider indexing, caching, and normalization to handle large volumes of data seamlessly.
+3. Adding an "Admin Event Add" page to enable authorized organizers to directly add events to the website and implement a database to store all events securely.